6 Factors that Increase the Risk of Child Sexual Abuse

 Stay attuned to how your children are feeling.
 Always have open conversations about how they feel.
 Be sure to keep tabs on who their friends are, and who they speak to online.

-If your child has special needs, don’t hold back on teaching him or her healthy touch and sexuality.
+If your child has special needs, don’t hold back on teaching him or her healthy touch and sexual development.
 If they have troubles communicating, teach specific signs they can use when they feel threatened or in trouble.
 Teach this important information on a level in which they can understand.

 Make sure to monitor your child’s technology.
 Take measures to block such material from phones and computers.
-Also, teach your child about healthy sexuality, and teach them the dangers of watching, listening, or reading explicit material.
+Also, teach your child about healthy sexual development and teach them the dangers of watching, listening, or reading explicit material.

-Understanding these factors and taking an active role in lowering the risks of sexual abuse for your children will help significantly lower the chances of your child ever being sexually abused.
+Understanding these factors and taking an active role in lowering the risk of sexual abuse for your children will lower the chances of your child ever being sexually abused.
 You as a parent or caretaker hold the greatest power of prevention.
-Please use it.